NathanaelA/fluentreports/README.md

 * Auto-Summing (and other automatic totals like max/min/count)
 * Sane defaults, and the ability to easily override not only the defaults but pretty much every aspect of the report generation.
 * Images, Gradients, Text, Fonts, Lines, and many other PDF features supported.
-* Data can come from anywhere and the report engine even support Pageable data loading and related(or sub-query) data loading.
+* Data can come from anywhere, and the report engine even support Pageable data loading and related(or sub-query) data loading.
 * Sub-Reports, Sub-Sub-Reports, etc...
 * Bands (Tables/Grids) & Suppressed Bands (w/ column wrapping or column clipping)
 * Free Flow Text